CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ### Flags

-- ```ANESTHESIA``` ...
-Item is considered anesthesia for the purpose of installing or uninstalling bionics.
 - ```BIONIC_NPC_USABLE``` ...
 Safe CBMs that NPCs can use without extensive NPC rewrites to utilize toggle CBMs.
 - ```BIONIC_TOGGLED``` ...
 This bionic only has a function when activated, instead of causing its effect every turn.
 - ```BIONIC_POWER_SOURCE``` ...
 This bionic is a source of bionic power.